pascalgolec/StructuralDDP.jl/docs/src/index.md

 ```

 where ``s'`` corresponds to next period's state ``s_{t+1}``.

-Note: also mention closed action and state space.
-Look in notation of Acemoglu book.

 We will solve a capital investment model with convex adjustment costs as an example.
 It is defined as follows: